 Maya de Vitry

-Originally from Lancaster, PA, Maya de Vitry is a Nashville-based singer, songwriter, producer, and instrumentalist whose music blurs the lines of folk, alt-country, indie rock, and Americana.
-An admirer of the dedicated songcraft of writers like John Prine and Gillian Welch—and of the stirring vocals of artists like Bonnie Raitt and Nina Simone—Maya de Vitry’s music invites listeners into a space of openness and connection.
+NASHVILLE — Originally from Lancaster, PA, Maya de Vitry is a Nashville-based singer, songwriter, producer, and instrumentalist whose music blurs the lines of folk, alt-country, indie rock, and Americana.
+An admirer of the dedicated songcraft of writers like John Prine, Gillian Welch, and Townes Van Zandt—and of the stirring vocals of artists like Bonnie Raitt and Nina Simone—Maya de Vitry’s music invites listeners into a space of openness and connection.

-On April 16, she put out an acoustic version of her song “Flowers,” which was initially on her 2022 album Violet Light.
+In April of 2025, she released an acoustic version of her song “Flowers,” which was initially on her 2022 album Violet Light.
 Maya says, “I originally wrote this melody on clawhammer banjo, just like this recording, and wanted to share this solo version because I think it captures something about the essence of the song.
 I started writing this song thinking about the nourishment, beauty, and simplicity of flowers and also rain and the simplicity of reaching towards something that nourishes you.”

 She has earned praise from Rolling Stone Country (“…de Vitry’s songwriting balances her intensely personal, microscopic style of storytelling with a straightforward, accessible delivery”), NPR Music (“the perfect soundtrack for uncorking that emotion and (defiantly) loving life again”), No Depression (“her songs shiver with an emotional immediacy that stirs our hearts”), and Glide Magazine (“her voice is among the most ethereal and pure in roots music”), among others.